wwymak/mojo-gpu-puzzles/book/src/puzzle_09/first_case.md

 4. **Test memory access** - Try dereferencing suspicious pointers
 5. **Trace back to allocation** - Find where the problematic pointer was created

-**💡 Professional Insight**: This type of null pointer bug is extremely common in GPU programming.
+**💡 Key Insight**: This type of null pointer bug is extremely common in GPU programming.
 The systematic CUDA-GDB investigation approach you learned here applies to debugging many other GPU memory issues, race conditions, and kernel crashes.

 </div>
 </details>